FelixKrueger/SNPsplit/docs/SNPsplit/details.md

 Files with conflicting SNP information (tag `XX:Z:CF`) are not written out by default.

 #### 6) Sorting report
 Upon completion, an allele-specific sorting report is printed out on screen and to a report file for archiving purposes (`*.SNPsplit_sort.txt`).
-If the sorting was launched by SNPsplit and not run stand-alone (as `tag2sort`) the sorting report will also be written into the main SNPsplit report (`*.SNPsplit_report.txt`).
+If the sorting was launched by SNPsplit and not run stand-alone (as `tag2sort`) the sorting report is also appended to the main SNPsplit report (`*.SNPsplit_report.txt`).